-U grade

-X grade

 For every student, in each subject, the school sets a 'Target Grade' for the end of Key Stage 4 (end of Year 11).

-Targets are generated by the Fischer Family Trust (FFT), a not-for-profit organisation that processes the National Pupil Database for the Department of Education.
-FFT look at the GCSE results nationally from last year and, in previous years, they have compared those students who got the same scores as your child in their SATs in Year 6 and used this information to set target grades for your child that are in line with similar students around the country.
-Due to the Covid-19 pandemic, this Year 10 cohort did not sit SATs and so FFT have used the results of Cognitive Abilities Tests (CATs), that your child took in Year 7, to generate target grades.
+We start with a target generated by the Fischer Family Trust (FFT), a not-for-profit organisation that processes the National Pupil Database for the Department of Education and is the leading independent provider of education data for schools in the UK.

+FFT look at the GCSE results of all students nationally from last year.
+They compare those students who got the same scores as your child when they were taking their SATs in Year 6 and use this information to set target grades for your child that are in line with similar students nationally.

 We use the FFT20 benchmark for setting targets.
 This means if your child hits their target grade at the end of Year 11, they have achieved a result in line with other students in other schools that are making greater than average progress (20th percentile progress).

-In Year 10, we ask all subject teachers to review the FFT20 target grade assigned and, using their professional judgement, decide if it is a true reflection of the potential of each student in their subject.
+We then ask all subject teachers to review the FFT20 target grade and use their professional judgement to decide if it is a true reflection of the potential of each student in their subject.
 Teachers may then raise the target grade in their subject to make it more challenging and ambitious.
-This is the Agreed Target Grade that is reported home.
-Knowing this grade will help you understand your child's potential.
+This is the grade that is reported home and knowing this grade will help you understand your child's potential.

 Grades for all GCSE targets use the 9 to 1 grading system with 9 being the highest grade.
-A guide to grading scales for the 9-1 grading system and non-GCSE subjects can be found below:
+A guide to grading scales for non-GCSE subjects can be found below: